Health Insurance

 4. Evaluate Costs: Premiums, Deductibles, and More

-• Premium: The amount you pay monthly for the plan.
+• Premium: Monthly amount you pay to keep coverage active.

-• Coinsurance: Percentage of costs you pay after meeting the deductible.
+• Coinsurance: Percentage of the cost of care you pay after meeting the deductible.

-• Out-of-pocket maximum: The most you’ll pay in a year before the plan covers 100% of costs.
+• Out-of-pocket maximum: The most you will pay in covered costs during a plan year before the plan pays 100% of covered services.

 5. Review Policy Exclusions and Limitations